Mikroways/mw_application/README.md

   deployment
 - `database` - hash to be used for custom code as developer wants.
 For example, dump hash as YAML file
+- `before_deploy` -  Proc with custom code to be used as callback to build proper environment so deployment will be easier to manage.
+This callback can use a custom helper named `application_resource` that will return current resource, this is an application resource or a custom subclass of it.
+Inside this Proc, other helpers provided by deploy resource are available as `new_resource`, `shared_path` and `release_path`
 - `before_migrate` -  Proc with custom code to be used as callback to `deploy_revision` resource.
 This callback can use a custom helper named `application_resource` that will return current resource, this is an application